ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

 MAVProxy can be used to send commands to the flight controller from the Pi.
 It can also be used to route telemetry to other network endpoints.

 This assumes you have a SSH connection to the Pi.
-If not, see see the the `RPi Documentation <https://www.raspberrypi.org/documentation/remote-access/ssh/>`__.
+If not, see the `RPi Documentation <https://www.raspberrypi.org/documentation/remote-access/ssh/>`__.

 See the :ref:`MAVProxy Documentation<mavproxy:mavproxy-downloadinstalllinux>` for install instructions